GloriaXie123/coding-for-Interview/C programming language notes.md

 statements
 }
 ```
+very important to know is that,**you should declare a function before using it**.
 #### return
 return need not to return a value,a return statement with no expression **causes control to be returned to the caller**,and caller will ignore the value returned by the function.<br>
-main is also a function that will return value to its caller which is in effect the environment in which the program executes.a return value *zero* implies normal termination,*non-zeros* signal errorneous termination.
+main is also a function that will return value to its caller which is in effect the environment in which the program executes.<br>
+a return value *zero* implies normal termination,*non-zeros* signal errorneous termination.

 ### 1.8 Arguments-Call by Value
 #### pass by value